-Be wary of good deals on crowd funded projects as we have seen many of these companies go out of business quickly and the customer is left with a bike they cannot source parts for when things go wrong.
+Be wary of too good to be true deals on crowd funded projects as we have seen many of these companies go out of business quickly and the customer is left with a bike they cannot source parts for after the first year.

-If you're considering an internet direct purchase, please give us a chance to source a comparable bike for you.
-Many bikes will boast powerful or valued features, but have lower quality components on things that matter in the long run.
+If you're considering a larger internet direct purchase (such as Juiced, Rad, Blix, or Ariel), consider giving us a chance to source a comparable bike for you.
+Many bikes will boast powerful motors and great deals, but have lower quality components on things that matter in the long run.